thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

   been worth it, because we reduced the complexity per component.
 However, it's worth keeping an eye on.

-Before performing a large change like this, try to imagine what will be easy to change in the new world that's hard right now.
+Before performing a large change like this, try to imagine what currently difficult changes will be easier to make in the new version.

 After performing a large change, keep track of difficult changes you make.
-Would they have been easier in the old world?
+Would they have been easier in the old version?

-Answering this questions will increase your ability to judge whether or not to use composition or inheritance in future situations.
+Answering these questions will increase your ability to judge whether or not to use composition or inheritance in future situations.

 ### Next Steps

-* Check the extracted strategy classes to make sure they don't have [Feature Envy](#feature-envy) related to the original base class.
-You may want to use [Move Method](#move-method) to move methods between strategies and the root class.
+* Check the extracted strategy classes to make sure they don't have [feature envy](#feature-envy) related to the original base class.
+You may want to use [move method](#move-method) to move methods between strategies and the root class.
-* Check the extracted strategy classes for [Duplicated Code](#duplicated-code) introduced while splitting up the base class.
-Use [Extract Method](#extract-method) or [Extract Class](#extract-class) to extract common behavior.
+* Check the extracted strategy classes for [duplicated code](#duplicated-code) introduced while splitting up the base class.
+Use [extract method](#extract-method) or [extract class](#extract-class) to extract common behavior.